-The transistor is the primary building block of all microchips, including your CPU, and is what creates the binary 0's and 1's (bits) your computer uses to communicate and allows computers to deal with Boolean logic.
+The transistor is the primary building block of all microchips, including your CPU, and is what creates the binary 0's and 1's (bits) your computer uses to communicate and deal with Boolean logic.
 When placed in different configurations transistors form logic gates, which can be combined into arrays called half adders that can also be combined into full adders.

 In 1954, IBM announced it was no longer planning to use vacuum tubes in its computers and introduced its first computer that had 2000 transistors.
 Transistors replaced vacuum tubes and today are found in virtually all electronic devices.